maelfabien/maelfabien.github.io/_pages/blog.md

     image_path: /assets/images/ent_short.png
 ---

-I recently started a newsletter in which I gather the best articles I wrote on a topic, Github repositories, projects, papers and more !
+I recently started a newsletter in which I gather some cool articles I wrote on a topic, interesting Github repositories, projects, papers and more !
 If you want to stay in the loop, I'll try to send 1 to 2 emails per month :)

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">